How the Texas State Securities Board convicted a Scripture-quoting con man who bilked elderly victims out of hundreds of thousands of dollars

 Prestwood’s records flatly contradicted Clark.
 Each check she wrote to Clark Investment Advisers had Clark’s endorsement on the back.
 He was first indicted in June 2009 for theft of property and misapplication of fiduciary property, and the indictment named Prestwood as his victim.

-The scheme and
+The scheme and its victims

 Clark represented himself as a born-again Christian, and his victims bought into his charm and ability to quote Scripture.
 He ended emails to one investor with suggested prayers; to another he wrote, “God bless what we are trying to do.”
 Prestwood told TSSB attorneys that Clark would bring passages from the Bible to their discussions about investments.